 The Company recognizes the expected payment amount of compensated absences as a liability when it has a legal or constructive obligation related to accumulating compensated absences and has a reliable estimate.

 (11) Share-based payments

-IIJ has a stock option plan for equity-settled share-based payments.
+IIJ has a compensation plan for equity-settled share-based.